Lightstreamer/Lightstreamer-example-HelloWorld-adapter-php/README.md

 * Alternatively, you may plug the *robust* versions of the Proxy Data Adapter: go to the `Deployment_LS(robust)` folder and copy the `PhpHelloWorld` directory and all of its files into the `adapters` folder.
 * Install the PHP Remote Adapter
  * Create a directory where to deploy the PHP Remote Adapter and let call it `Deployment_PHP_Remote_Adapter`.
- * Download all the PHP source files from this project and copy them into the `Deployment_PHP_Remote_Adapter`.
+ * Download all the PHP source files from this project and copy them into the `Deployment_PHP_Remote_Adapter` folder.
 *  Launch Lightstreamer Server.
 The Server startup will complete only after a successful connection between the Proxy Data Adapter and the Remote Data Adapter.
 * Launch the PHP Remote Adapter: go to the `Deployment_Node_Remote_Adapter` folder and launch:<BR/>
 `> php helloworld.php`<BR/>